-- UEDA, Seiji, Professor of Education, Vice-president (School Health Policy and Program Development.
+- UEDA, Seiji, Professor of Department of Education, Vice-president (School Health Policy and Program Development.
 Health Education）

 - Deputy Director

-- NAGATA, Yoshiyuki, Professor of Education (Education for International Understanding, ESD [Education for Sustainable Development], Educational Sociology)
+- NAGATA, Yoshiyuki, Professor of Department of Education (Education for International Understanding, ESD [Education for Sustainable Development], Educational Sociology)

-- ISHII, Yoko, Associate Professor of Human Relations (Cultural Anthropology, Studies of Culture and Development, Migration Studies, African Studies)
+- ISHII, Yoko, Professor of Department of Human Relations (Cultural Anthropology, Studies of Culture and Development, Migration Studies, African Studies)

 - Staff Members

-- SHIMIZU, Yukiko, Lecturer of Japanese Language and Literature (Japanese Language Education)
+- IWATA, Kazunari, Professor of Department of Japanese Language and Literature (Japanese Language Education)

-- KAMIISHI, Manabu, Associate Professor of Philosophy (Aesthetics, arts)
+- KAMIISHI, Manabu, Associate Professor of Department of Philosophy (Aesthetics, arts)